Capybiler/F/LanguageSRS.md

 The form is the construct for conditional evaluation.
 It contains two or three arguments.
 The evaluation of the form starts from evaluating its first argument.
 The result of the evaluation should be of type boolean.
-If the result is true the second argument is evaluated, and the result becomes the result of the whole form.
+If the result is `true` the second argument is evaluated, and the result becomes the result of the whole form.
 Otherwise, the third argument is evaluated and the result becomes the result of the whole form.
-If the result of the first argument is false and there is no third argument in the form, the result of the whole form is null.
+If the result of the first argument is `false` and there is no third argument in the form, the result of the whole form is `null`.

 ```
 ( while Element Element )
 ```

 The form specifies repetitions.
 First, the second argument is evaluated.
-If the result is true then the second argument is evaluated, and the control from goes back for evaluating of the first argument again.
+If the result is `true` then the second argument is evaluated, and the control from goes back for evaluating of the first argument again.
 In other words, the first argument is evaluated before each iteration.
-If the result is false then the evaluation of the form finishes.
-The result of the form is always null.
+If the result is `false` then the evaluation of the form finishes.
+The result of the form is always `null`.

 ```
 ( return Element )
 ```

-The form makes sense within a form that defines a local context (func, lambda or prog).
+The form makes sense within a form that defines a local context (`func`, `lambda` or `prog`).
 It evaluates its argument and interrupts the execution of the nearest enclosing form with the context.
 If there is no such enclosing form then the whole program terminates.